 One downside of the Waterrower for me are the footrests.
 Whilst they are perfectly adequate if you want to row in shoes, rowing barefoot, which is something I like to do, is impossible.
 The plastic is completely square at the bottom and has sharp edges that cut into your heels.
 I also found that my shoes get caught when trying to put them in and out of the holders, which is a bit irritating.

-A Water Rowing Machine
+A Wooden Rowing Machine

 The Club has been designed for commercial use being made from stained ash with black rails to prevent scuffing in high traffic areas.